Reactions to the fall of the Assad regime: Public

 Thousands of Syrians assembled at the main square of Damascus, chanting "freedom", particularly in the symbolic Umayyad Square, traditionally a centre of government authority housing the by-then evacuated Ministry of Defence and Syrian Armed Forces headquarters.
 Jubilation occurred across the city following an announcement by the Syrian rebels claiming President Bashar al-Assad's rule had ended.
 Civilians gathered around abandoned military equipment, with social media footage documenting celebrations including music and public demonstrations.
 People voiced opposition to Assad through chants and celebratory car horn honking.
 Some celebrators entered the presidential palace to loot tableware, furniture and other properties while others destroyed portraits of Assad.
 Banners of Assad hung on buildings were also set ablaze by them.

 Various Syrian and other Muslim celebrities shared varied reactions to the regime's collapse on social media.
 Around the world, exiled Syrian activists and members of the diaspora celebrated the fall of Assad's regime.
 Syrian refugees in Paris, London, Stockholm, Helsinki and Athens took part in public celebrations.
 Thousands of Syrians in Berlin, Germany, congregated along streets to celebrate the overthrow.
 In Neukölln, celebrators brought out the flag of the Syrian opposition and marched to Kreuzberg.
 In Lebanon, hundreds of people celebrated in Tripoli and Akkar, in the north of the country, and in Bar Elias, which are mostly populated by Sunni Muslims who oppose Hezbollah and the Assad government, after the fall of Damascus.
 The Syrian Ba'ath party office in Halba was stormed.
 In Egypt, thousands of Syrians also took to the streets in victory.

 Syrian refugees in the hundreds showed up at the borders with Turkey and Lebanon as they prepared to return to the country.
 Border crossings in Jordan and Lebanon were closed.
 Lebanese border officials at the Masnaa Border Crossing closed its gates as Syrians attempted to cross the border.
 Meanwhile, citizens of neighboring countries reacted to the events positively.
 Iraq hosted 2,000 Syrian army troops who fled via the border town of Al-Qaim.
 Some injured soldiers received treatment in Iraq.

 American late night talk show host Jon Stewart highlighted the collapse of the Assad regime in a broadcast on The Daily Show, describing it as "pure, unalloyed joy".
+A 2025 Arab Center for Research and Policy Studies survey that polled 3,690 people revealed that a clear majority of 79–81% of Syrians reported positive emotions such as hope, joy/happiness, safety, and relief following the regime's fall.